dmlc/dgl/python/dgl/model_zoo/chem/README.md

 ### Featurization and Representation Learning

 Fingerprint has been a widely used concept in cheminformatics.
-Chemists developed hand designed rules to convert molecules infto binary strings where each bit indicates the presence or absence of a particular substructure.
+Chemists developed hand designed rules to convert molecules into binary strings where each bit indicates the presence or absence of a particular substructure.
 The development of fingerprints makes the comparison of molecules a lot easier.
 Previous machine learning methods are mostly developed based on molecule fingerprints.